z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

-This document, the 4th in the SP1 part of the [ZX Spectrum Z88DK/C developer's getting started guide](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_GettingStartedGuide.md), builds on the previous 3 installments, showing how to create bigger and more colourful sprites.
-It follows on from the [third document](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md) which looked at anmiation.
+This document, the 4th in the SP1 part of the [ZX Spectrum Z88DK/C developer's getting started guide](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_GettingStartedGuide.md), builds on the previous 3 instalments, showing how to create bigger and more colourful sprites.
+It follows on from the [third document](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md) which looked at animation.

 ## Purpose